John Bowden (minister): Works

-Bowden was perhaps the grandfather of Joseph Bowden, 'born at or near Bristol,' entered Daventry academy under Ashworth in 1769, minister at Call Lane, Leeds, for over forty years, from about 1778, and author of (1) 'Sermons delivered to the Protestant Dissenters at Leeds,' 1804; (2) 'Prayers and Discourses for the use of Families, in two parts,' 1816.
+Bowden was perhaps the grandfather of Joseph Bowden, "born at or near Bristol", who entered Daventry Academy under Ashworth in 1769.
+He was minister at Call Lane, Leeds, for over forty years, from about 1778, and author of (1) Sermons delivered to the Protestant Dissenters at Leeds, 1804; (2) Prayers and Discourses for the use of Families, in two parts, 1816.